 Read on for some background on the subject of Type=INs….

-Some people have been asking how/what a Type-IN is, and I can only say, “It’s a typewriter jam session”, usually in a pub or cafe or bookstore with a good amount of flat space and a very good-natured management.
+Location: usually in a pub or cafe or bookstore with a good amount of flat space and a very good-natured management.

 As far as the Philadelphia version of a Type-IN, past events have featured:

 • lots of manual typewriters clicking and clacking.

 • nice stationery to type out a letter–and stamps!

 • a Speed Typing Contest with, er, chintzy prizes.